empathyco/academy-batches/Path/batch_winter2023/blog/back.md

 **Key learning points**
 1. Introduction to Elasticsearch

-This week we haven been learning more about ElasticSearch and we started with indexing.
+This week we have been learning more about ElasticSearch and we started with indexing.

 - #### [IMDB indexing](https://github.com/juanma6245/search-academy-project) by [Juan Manuel Manga](https://github.com/juanma6245)